Shagun2002/expenses-tracker/README.md

 # Expense Tracker

-Expense Tracker is a react web app.
+Expense Tracking application is a react web app that employs React with Hooks.

 #### Technologies used in the project: